samuel-thomson/basmi-measure/README.md

 as well as the measuring page which is accessible from the main page.

 The backend for this application is a FastAPI, which requires the `basmi-backend` directory and its files to run in a separate project.
-This estimator is lifted from the development performed in _CV Analysis and Design_.
+This estimator is lifted from the development performed in _CV Analysis_.

+This application achieved a mean SUS score of 84.4, compared to 55.0 for manual measurement, on a user study with 18 participants.
+Additionally, the BASMI scores calculated from the applications measurements were not statistically significantly different from the manual measurements taken for Intermalleolar Distance and Tragus to Wall in the user study.

 ### Expo